Augustin-Joseph Sépinski: Biography

-Augustin-Joseph Sépinski was born in Saint-Julien-lès-Metz, Moselle, France, on 26 July 1900.
+Augustin-Joseph Sépinski was born in Saint-Julien-lès-Metz, Lorraine, Alsace–Lorraine, German Empire, on 26 July 1900.
 He was ordained a priest of the Order of Friars Minor on 20 December 1924.

 In 1952 he was elected to a six-year term as Minister General of the Order of Friars Minor, commonly known as the Franciscans.
 He was elected in 1957 to a twelve-year term and held that position until 1965.

 He participated in all four sessions of the Second Vatican Council (1962–1965); in its opening days he was elected by the Council Fathers to serve on its Commission on Religious.

 On 2 October 1965, Pope Paul VI named him a titular archbishop and Apostolic Delegate to Jerusalem and Palestine.
 (Note: Lacking diplomatic relations, the Holy See had the secretary of its nunciature to Italy deliver the news of Sépinski's appointment to the Israeli embassy to Italy.)

 He received his episcopal consecration on 31 November from Cardinal Amleto Cicognani.

 On 5 May 1969, Pope Paul appointed him Apostolic Nuncio to Uruguay.

 He retired on 29 July 1975.

 He died on 31 December 1978, at the age of 78.